 I came across the Bohemians Group as they took one take after another for their YouTube channel.
-A group of young and aspiring boys, I must applaud their confidence, for I could never dance like them in front on public streets.
+A group of young and aspiring boys, I must applaud their confidence, for I could never dance like them on public streets.
 In fact, I can’t dance like them, period.
-Now sometimes, the young Tik Tok and Instagram generation can be full of attitude, but these boys were humble, equally interested in our photography, and pleasant to have a quick chat with.
+Now sometimes, the young Tik Tok and Instagram generation can be full of attitude, but these boys were humble, equally interested in our photography, and happy to have a quick chat.

 The Biker Dudes.
-Sometimes, you come across people in a passing moment when there’s very little interaction with them.
-We had a quick chat with them that ended with “I’ll follow you on Instagram.”
+Sometimes, you come across people in a passing moment, a moments that ends with very little interaction.
+We had a quick chat with the biker dudes that ended with “I’ll follow you on Instagram.”
 A few minutes later, they returned, possibly having forgotten the names, and took proper note of our Instagram handles.
 And that was it.

 Occasionally, it is hard to understand what goes through the mind of the people we encounter.
 This man, on the right side of the photo, sat in that very position, talking to someone on the phone while we took pictures around him.
 He was there in our frame the whole time, maybe thinking that I would ask him to move.
 Little did he know that I was hoping he stays, for street-photography is better when people are in it.